-A Little HistoryA pioneer Marshfield family provided the impetus for the establishment of the Marshfield Area Community Foundation in 1993.
+A Little HistoryA pioneer Marshfield family provided the impetus for the establishment of Marshfield Area Community Foundation, Inc. in 1993.
 The two daughters of John Peter (J.P.)
 Adler and Rosamond Victoria Bille Adler shared a goal: to make a long-term impact on their home community of Marshfield in the name of their parents.

 Anne Victoria and Elizabeth Bille Adler studied many vehicles for a memorial to their family.
 In 1993 they offered a challenge grant of $25,000.
 This money was used to establish the Adler Family Fund within the Foundation.
-It provided the motivating force from which the Marshfield Area Community Foundation emerged.
-Joe Lang shortly thereafter came forward to establish the Joe Lang Fund; thereby “matching” the amount required by the Adler grant, and the Marshfield Area Community Foundation was officially underway.
+It provided the motivating force from which Marshfield Area Community Foundation, Inc. emerged.
+Joe Lang shortly thereafter came forward to establish the Joe Lang Fund; thereby “matching” the amount required by the Adler grant, and Marshfield Area Community Foundation, Inc. was officially underway.

 The founding board members consisted of:

 - Ralph Mueller

 - Cliff Reigel